ordina-jworks/ordina-jworks.github.io/_posts/2018-06-27-viroreact.md

 - UI Updates
 - User interaction

-Eventually I created three applications:
+Eventually, I created three applications:
 - A backend application for holding meeting room state (NestJS)
 - A client application for changing the state of a meeting room (Ionic PWA)
 - A client application for viewing the state of a meeting room (ViroReact)

-For this blogpost I will only discuss how we created the ViroReact application.
+For this blogpost, I will only discuss how we created the ViroReact application.

 ### The AR Meeting room viewer (ViroReact)